 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-All Surrey Physics students learn a range of employability skills during their studies.
-These include a dedicated Year 1 module, Scientific Investigation Skills, which covers key communication skills, group work and presentations, problem solving in the laboratory environment, plus sessions on interview techniques, CV preparation and job applications.
+As a Surrey physics student, you’ll learn a range of employability skills during your studies.
+You’ll take a dedicated Year 1 module – Scientific Investigation Skills – which covers key communication skills, group work and presentations, plus problem solving in the laboratory.
+We also support you with building your CV, interview preparation and job applications.

-Students who take either the Professional Training or Research Year placements also get invaluable employment experience at their host institution.
+Students who take either take the Professional Training Year or Research Year gain invaluable employment experience at their host institution.

 Academic year structure